-Expect HTTP request header indicates expectations that need to be fulfilled by the server in order to properly handle the request successfully.
+Expect HTTP request header indicates expectations that need to be met by the server to handle the request successfully.

 100(Continue) if the information from the request header is insufficient to resolve the response and the client should proceed with sending the body.

 For example, the server may reject a request if its